Esri/di-survey123-tools-no-code-required/Export survey data (Workbench)/README.md

 ## Solution details
 The ETL tool created for this workflow is authored in its simplest form.
 It reads all the features of a Survey123 feature layer using the [AGOL Feature Service layer reader](https://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_ReadersWriters/arcgisonlinefeatures/arcgisonlinefeatures.htm).
 It exposes the feature attachments as a list and explodes this list into attachment features linked to the original survey's ***arcgisonline_globalid*** using the [ListExploder](http://docs.safe.com/fme/html/FME_Desktop_Documentation/FME_Transformers/Transformers/listexploder.htm) transformer. <br/>

-The attribute table of the attachment features look similar to the screenshot below. </br>
+The attribute table of the attachment features as read by the AGOL feature reader look similar to the screenshot below. </br>

 ![attribute_table](https://user-images.githubusercontent.com/87094963/166913879-9e67bd3c-8183-4a1d-9d0f-31f7259ecdd3.png)